solid/solidproject.org/pages/standardisation.md

 * Mondays at 2130 CEST Interoperability Panel on [this line](https://global.gotomeeting.com/join/620786365)
 * Wednesday at 1600 CEST Authorization Panel
 * Wednesday at 1700 CEST Solid Team
-* Friday at 1400 CEST Editors Call
+* Friday at 1400 CEST Editors Call on [this line](https://meet.zrh.init7.net/solid-specification)

 You can read a [record of call agendas and minutes](https://www.w3.org/community/solid/wiki/Meetings).